nik312123/repo-Team19/Project1/Readme.md

 ## Documentation

-See <a href="documentation/Documentation.md" target="_blank">Documentation.md</a> for the documentation resources available for the project
+See <a href="documentation/Documentation.md" target="_blank">Documentation.md</a> for the documentation resources available for the project (highly recommended).

 ## Shana notes

 1. Note that we talked to Shana about our method of using `Assertions.assertAll` and other forms of multiple tests, and she approved it so long that we take order of execution into account and have a method of uniquely identifying failing test cases in the same method.

 2. Note that our use of `Fraction` in `OpenPartyListSystem` was discussed with Shana.
-She specifically said the following in regards to the usage: "You go with what you know Nikunj.
+She specifically said the following regarding the usage: "You go with what you know Nikunj.
 If you are working through the algorithm and this is what needs to be done, then do it.
 Work through the algorithms and the examples given and your work needs to align with their outcomes."
 As our work lines aligns with the examples and aligns conceptually, we have found it fit to use `Fraction` for `OpenPartyListSystem`.

 More resources that indicate the use of `Fraction` and decimal remaining ballots being acceptable: